ntucker/anansi/packages/babel-preset-anansi/README.md

 Will run to target node instead of browsers.
 Specify a [valid node string](https://babeljs.io/docs/en/babel-preset-env#targetsnode) like "current", or "6.15".

+If unset, will automatically target current node version when webpack is targetting node.

 ### targets : ?object = undefined

 Set to `{ "esmodules": true }` to produce extra optimal bundles for modern browsers that support